 - Whilst usual supervision of the toilets will be undertaken by staff on a rota system, the changing of nappies or soiled/wet clothing will be done by the child's key person to minimise the disruption to the child and maintain good safeguarding practice.
 In the absence of the child's key Person the nappy will be changed by the person in charge of the child's key group. - Each child in nappies has their own bag with their own supplies inside, although playgroup does hold spares. - Disposable gloves and aprons are put on by the staff before changing starts and the area prepared.
 The table or mat will be cleaned before and after each use with anti-bacterial spray or wipes. - All staff are familiar with hygiene procedures and carry these out when changing nappies - Key Person's ensure that nappy changing is relaxed and a time to promote independence in young children - Children are encouraged to take an interest in using the toilet. - Children are encouraged to wash their hands and have soap and hand towels available. - Staff must ensure they are gentle when changing a nappy and avoid making any negative faces or comments - Staff must not make inappropriate comments about children's genitals when changing their nappy and take all necessary steps to promote privacy for the child. - Nappies and pull ups are disposed of hygienically.
 Any faeces are flushed down the toilet and the nappy or pull up is double bagged.
 Parents are required to take these bags home for disposal.
-Cloth, trainer pants or ordinary pants that have been wet or soiled are bagged for the parent to take home - Staff will complete an information/communication slip to advise parents of any wet or soiled clothes or nappies and when the change took place and by whom. - We have a duty of care towards children's personal needs.
+Cloth, trainer pants or ordinary pants that have been wet or soiled are bagged for the parent to take home - We have a duty of care towards children's personal needs.
 If children are left in soiled nappies/pull ups for any time this may constitute neglect and will be a disciplinary matter.